The Future (Leonard Cohen album): Film soundtracks and covers

 Three songs from this album, "Anthem", "The Future", and the menacing "Waiting for the Miracle" (co-written by Sharon Robinson) were used prominently on the soundtrack for Oliver Stone's 1994 film Natural Born Killers.
 "Waiting for the Miracle" also appeared in the film Wonder Boys starring Michael Douglas and "The Future" was featured in The Life of David Gale starring Kevin Spacey.
-A cover version of "Light as The Breeze" by Billy Joel appears on the tribute album Tower of Song released in 1995.
+A cover version of "Light as the Breeze" by Billy Joel appears on the tribute album Tower of Song: The Songs of Leonard Cohen released in 1995.
 Billy Joel included his version on his compilation Billy Joel Greatest Hits Volume III in 1997.
 A cover version of "Anthem" appears on the album Matador: The Songs of Leonard Cohen released by the Canadian singer Patricia O'Callaghan in 2012, and Bob Seger included a cover of "Democracy" on his 2017 album I Knew You When.

-At the 2017 Tower of Song: A Memorial Tribute to Leonard Cohen concert, "Democracy" was performed by Wesley Schultz and Jeremiah Fraites of The Lumineers, and "The Future" was performed by Elvis Costello.
+At the 2017 Tower of Song: A Memorial Tribute to Leonard Cohen concert, "Democracy" was performed by Wesley Schultz and Jeremiah Fraites of the Lumineers, and "The Future" was performed by Elvis Costello.
 The Lumineers would go on to include an official cover of "Democracy" as a bonus track for their third studio album, III, in 2019.